Fundacja Rozwoju Systemu Edukacji

 The presentation will also outline work underway to support the participation of children and young people at a school level, including in the inspection process.
 The Department of Education Inspectorate takes a rights-respecting approach in working with children and young people.
 The approach gives opportunity to them to express their views about the quality of provision they experience and plays an important role in advocating for children's rights in schools and settings generally.

-This is formally established in the Norwegian Education Act effective from August 2024.
-According to this law, learners have the right to participate in every aspect in their school environment that concerns themselves.
-They have the right to freely express their opinions and shall be heard.
-Their opinions shall be given weight according to their age and maturity.
-This is also stated in the national core curriculum.
+In Norway, the learners’ right to inclusion was established in the revised Education Act (effective from August 2024).
+According to this law, learners have the right to participate in every aspect of their school environment that concerns them.
+They have the right to freely express their opinions and shall be heard according to their age and maturity.

 Are you curious how can be annual 160-million state expenditure to inclusive education will be reality in Slovakia from 2027?
 Or if there is a chance to increase understanding among parents and schools?
 Explore the Slovak story of involving parents of children with disabilities in building of the inclusive education.